devopswithyash/aws-solutions-architect-associate-notes/Week 1/Introduction to Cloud Computing.md

 <details>
 <summary>Answer</summary>
-**Answer:** C) IaaS offers infrastructure and PaaS offers tools for developing and deploying applications.
+C) IaaS offers infrastructure and PaaS offers tools for developing and deploying applications.
 </details>

 6. **Which service model is the most suitable for businesses with very specific needs for their infrastructure and security?**